KooiInc/es-string-fiddler/README.md

   - `sanitizer: Function | null`: The function to sanitize HTML in instances.
 Default: internal sanitizer function.
   - `silentFail: true/false` =>  false: sanitation error message strings may be returned.
 Default: false
 - `$SNoHTML`: instantiates the constructor *without default HTML sanitation*, ready for use
+- `StringBuilderFactory`: a factory to instantiate a *mutable* String constructor (internally using the $S-constructor).

 ## Import & initialize